ipoom-jeong/gaudi-lab/index.md

 **[24.04]** Our research proposal, "Development of CXL-based PNM Architecture and Simulation Platform for LLM Acceleration," has been accepted.

+**[24.03]** Our paper, **"Intel Accelerators Ecosystem: An SoC-Oriented Perspective : Industry Product,"** has been accepted to the ACM/IEEE International Symposium on Computer Architecture (ISCA, NRF BK21+ IF: 4).
+Big congrats!

+**[24.03]** Our paper, **"HAL: Hardware-assisted Load Balancing for Energy-efficient SNIC-Host Cooperative Computing,"** has been accepted to the ACM/IEEE International Symposium on Computer Architecture (ISCA, NRF BK21+ IF: 4).
+Big congrats!

 **[24.03]** **Dr. Ipoom Jeong** has joined the Department of System Semiconductor Engineering as an Assistant Professor, and **GAUDI Lab** is embarking on an exciting journey to explore innovative and intriguing computer architectures and systems!